Hoplite: Warfare

 The military structure created by the Spartans was a rectangular phalanx formation.
-The formation was organized from eight to ten rows deep and could cover a front of a quarter of a mile or more if sufficient hoplites were available.
+The formation was organised from eight to ten rows deep and could cover a front of a quarter of a mile or more if sufficient hoplites were available.
 The two lines would close to a short distance to allow effective use of their spears, while the psiloi threw stones and javelins from behind their lines.
 The shields would clash and the first lines (protostates) would stab at their opponents, at the same time trying to keep in position.
 The ranks behind them would support them with their own spears and the mass of their shields gently pushing them, not to force them into the enemy formation but to keep them steady and in place.
 The soldiers in the back provided motivation to the ranks in the front being that most hoplites were close community members.
 At certain points, a command would be given to the phalanx or a part thereof to collectively take a certain number of steps forward (ranging from half to multiple steps).
 This was the famed othismos.

 Phalanx fighting on a black-figure amphora, c.
 560 BC.
 The hoplite phalanx is a frequent subject in ancient Greek art.

 At this point, the phalanx would put its collective weight to push back the enemy line and thus create fear and panic among its ranks.
-There could be multiple such instances of attempts to push, but it seems from the accounts of the ancients that these were perfectly orchestrated and attempted organized en masse.
+There could be multiple such instances of attempts to push, but it seems from the accounts of the ancients that these were perfectly orchestrated and attempted organised en masse.
 Once one of the lines broke, the troops would generally flee from the field, sometimes chased by psiloi, peltasts, or light cavalry.

 If a hoplite escaped, he would sometimes be forced to drop his cumbersome aspis, thereby disgracing himself to his friends and family (becoming a ripsaspis, one who threw his shield).
 To lessen the number of casualties inflicted by the enemy during battles, soldiers were positioned to stand shoulder to shoulder with their aspis.
 The hoplites' most prominent citizens and generals led from the front.
 Thus, the war could be decided by a single battle.